-- coordination of activities with various other agencies responsible for land management outside the T'Railway corridor to ensure that the integrity of the park is maintained - coordinate and build partnerships with other stakeholders and user groups such as communities, industry and recreational organizations for the long term maintenance and development of the T'Railway - in an attempt to preserve the natural value of the T'Railway, other land management agencies are requested to maintain a 100 m buffer along the right of way and to consider viewscapes in their harvesting and development plans. - where access is required from the T'railway, all roads shall be 100 meters away from the track before a landing or turnaround is constructed. - a one hundred meter no harvest zone shall be maintained from the center of the T'railway. - where feasible, harvesting using the T'railway shall be from May to December to avoid conflict with other user groups.
+- coordination of activities with various other agencies responsible for land management outside the T'Railway corridor to ensure that the integrity of the park is maintained - build partnerships with other stakeholders and user groups such as communities, industry and recreational organizations for the long term maintenance and development of the T'Railway - in an attempt to preserve the natural value of the T'Railway, other land management agencies are requested to maintain a 100 m buffer along the right of way and to consider viewscapes in their harvesting and development plans. - where access is required from the T'Railway, all roads shall be 100 meters away from the track before a landing or turnaround is constructed. - where feasible, harvesting using the T'Railway shall be from May to December to avoid conflict with other user groups.